Multiresonator quantum memory with atomic ensembles: Introduction

-In the first work devoted to the development of such schemes \cite{perminov2018superefficient}, it was shown that it is possible to achieve high efficiency by using atomic ensembles with fewer atoms compared to the generally accepted impedance matched single-resonator scheme \cite{Moiseev2010cavity,Afzelius-PRA-2010}.
+In the first work devoted to the development of such a hybrid QM scheme \cite{perminov2018superefficient}, it was shown that it is possible to achieve high efficiency by using atomic ensembles with fewer atoms compared to the generally accepted impedance matched single-resonator scheme \cite{Moiseev2010cavity,Afzelius-PRA-2010}.
 The use of several atomic ensembles in a multiresonator circuit complicates the analytical analysis, therefore, these results were obtained numerically and many general patterns and conditions for the effective implementation of the storage and retrieval of signal light pulses remained unexplored.
 The improvement of integrated technologies in the manufacture of multiresonator optical circuits \cite{Astratov2017} raises interest in the development of QM based on atomic ensembles in a system of ring resonators combined in a compact circuit \cite{Haechan_APL2025}.
 In this recent work, the authors studied in more detail the operating modes of such QM using numerical methods and showed its practical advantages in working with broadband light fields.
-However, the basic physical properties of the mechanism of functioning of this QM have still remained unexplored, which is why the conditions for the implementation of high efficiency and the optimal parameters for its implementation remain unknown.
+However, in the theoretical study \cite{Haechan_APL2025} of the light field transfer into an atomic system, the authors neglected the influence of the inhomogeneous broadening of the resonant transition of atoms within each miniresonator.
+In this work, I demonstrate that these properties of the atomic ensemble have an important impact on the performance of this QM.
+The significant influence of spectral dispersion is also shown, which arises due to the use of multiresonator QM, and demonstrated how its compensation can achieve high efficiency.